Glassback/pegasus/README.md

 API Pegasus
 ===========

-You have a server with a pulblic IP and you want to host some friends?
+You have a server with a public IP and want to host some friends?

-With Pegasus will be able to create and manage hosting with a script launched on command line
+Pegasus allow you to create and manage hosting with a CLI.

 ## Install